rehierl/abstract-properties/04-properties-1/_remarks.md

 - this "image" can be used to imagine the relationships between multiple sections/properties

-# from the ordered-trees repository
+from the ordered-trees repository
 - a goal-driven approach, not a bottom-up approach
 - the stream-based perspective does not really apply since a property applies to all the nodes that are subsequent to its defining node
 - that was the old approach - based on some-of
-- the old approach did jump too far
+- the old approach did jump too far too fast
 - immediately jumped to multiple/shared properties
 - failed to take one small step at a time